-In \cite{DKKS} we showed that for $\clh$ and $\tilde{\clh}$ in the standard family of contractive Hilbert modules over the disk algebra $A(\mathbb{D})$ and multipliers $\Theta$ and $\tilde{\Theta}$ so that if $\clh_{\Theta}$ and $\tilde{\clh}_{\tilde{\Theta}}$ are isomorphic, then so are $\clh$ and $\tilde{\clh}$.
-(Recall that the disk algebra $A(\mathbb{D})$ consists of all continuous functions on the closure of $\mathbb{D}$ and holomorphic on $\mathbb{D}$ with supremum norm.)
+In \cite{DKKS} we showed that for $\clh$ and $\tilde{\clh}$ in the standard family of contractive Hilbert modules over the disk algebra $A(\mathbb{D})$ and multipliers $\Theta$ and $\tilde{\Theta}$ that, if $\clh_{\Theta}$ and $\tilde{\clh}_{\tilde{\Theta}}$ are isomorphic, then so are $\clh$ and $\tilde{\clh}$.
+(Recall that the disk algebra $A(\mathbb{D})$ consists of all continuous functions on the closure of $\mathbb{D}$ that are holomorphic on $\mathbb{D}$ with the supremum norm.)
 Therefore, for this family of quotient Hilbert modules, the isomorphism question reduced to an earlier version of Corollary \ref{cor-3.2}.
 It seems possible that such a result might hold in greater generality.
-Establishing it, however, would depend on having a better understanding of how the curvatures of Hilbert modules in $B_1(\Omega)$ are related to those of holomorphic sub-bundles of product bundles $\Omega \times \mathbb{C}^q$.
+Establishing it, however, would depend on having a better understanding of how the curvatures of Hilbert modules in $B_1(\Omega)$ are related to those of the holomorphic sub-bundles of the product bundles $\Omega \times \mathbb{C}^q$.